 To enable the claims-based authentication again, remove the key or set it to true.

 Note: You may need to set up SSL for your site to use certain identity providers.

 - Navigate to the Security & Membership -> Authentication -> Claims-based authentication category.

 - Configure all of the settings in the category:

 Enable WIF authentication

 Enables claims-based authentication.

-Users need to log in through the identity provider specified by the settings below (for example Active Directory Federation Services).
+Users need to log in through the identity provider specified by the settings below (for example Active Directory Federation Services or Access Control Service).
 Disables the standard authentication mechanisms in Kentico.